By David Kline

 According to Lex Machina, a respected legal analytics firm, there were 4,537 patent infringement suits filed in 2016, which represents a 22% decline from the 5,819 cases filed in 2015.
 But it also represents a 26% drop in patent suits filed since 2013, when an all-time high of 6,114 cases were filed.

 Although the number of patent cases declined in two of the last three years, there was an overall increase in patent litigation over the decade.
 That increase became especially noticeable in 2012 and 2013, when new anti-joinder rules imposed by the passage of the America Invents Act of 2011 curtailed the practice of naming multiple defendants in a single infringement suit.

 In this light, the decline in patent suits since 2013 is even greater than it appears, given that 10 patent suits filed today would likely have been consolidated into a single suit before these new joinder rules.

-Be that as it may, as the chart below clearly demonstrates, virtually all of increase in patent infringement suits over the last decade is attributable to — and a quite natural response to — a corresponding increase in the number patents granted.
+Be that as it may, as the Lex Machina chart clearly demonstrates, virtually all of the increase in patent infringement suits over the last decade is attributable to — and a quite natural response to — a corresponding increase in the number patents granted.